dbus2/zbus/book/src/concepts.md

 ## Bus

-A D-Bus "bus" is a kind of server that handles several connections in a bus-topology fashion.
+A D-Bus "bus" is a server that handles several connections in a bus-topology fashion.
 As such, it relays messages between connected endpoints, and allows to discover endpoints or sending broadcast messages (signals).

 Typically, a Linux system has a system bus, and a session bus.
 The latter is per-user.
 It is also